 20.1.
 We are entitled to assign these Terms of Business to any other company within the group of companies of which we are part but then only for so long as such company remains a member of such group.

 20.2.
 We are entitled to transfer client monies to an identical bank account held in the name of any other company within the group of companies of which we are a part but then only for so long as such company remains a member of such group.

 21.1.
 These Terms of Business which form our agreement with you shall be governed by and construed in accordance with the laws of England and the exclusive jurisdiction of the English courts unless we agree with you otherwise.

 22.1.
 Unless otherwise agreed between us in writing no provision of this Terms of Business is enforceable under the Contracts (Rights of Third parties) Act 1999 by any person other than you or us.

 23. Credit checks

 23.1.
 We, and other companies involved in arranging your insurance, may use public and personal data from a variety of source including credit reference agencies and other organisations.

 23.2.
-The information is used to help tailor a price to ascertain the most appropriate payment options for your, and prevent fraud.
+The information is used to help tailor a price to ascertain the most appropriate payment options for you, and prevent fraud.

 24.1.
 We have no tolerance for bribery and corruption and this policy extends throughout the company for all of its dealings and transactions in all countries in which we operate.
-Our anti bribery policy is updated in line with the changes in law, changes in our business and our reputational demands.
+Our anti-bribery policy is updated in line with the changes in the law, changes in our business and our reputational demands.
 All employees are required to comply with this policy.

 24.2.
 Both parties agree to comply fully with the requirements of the Bribery Act 2010, and will not engage in any of the following activity: